kozhevnikov/jsdoc-memberof-namespace/README.md

 }
 ```

-Multiple namespaces can defined in multiple places and the closest applicable namespace will be used:
+Multiple namespaces can be defined in multiple places and the closest applicable namespace will be used:

-1. The current file (last namespace defined if multiple)
+1. In the current file (last namespace defined if multiple)
-2. The `index.js` in the same directory as the file
+2. In the `index.js` in the same directory as the file
-3. The `index.js` in any parent directory closest to the file
+3. In the `index.js` in any parent directory closest to the file

 ### Index Scope

-Namespace can be defined in `index.js` file located in same directory as the file being documented or any of the parent directories.
+Namespace can be defined in `index.js` located in same directory as the file or any of the parent directories.
 It is the easiest way to document your project by simply adding `@namespace` once alongside your re-exports.

 ### Module Scope

-Namespace can be defined in the file being documented itself.
+Namespace can be defined in the file itself.
 This namespace will only apply to other documentation comments in the file and only those defined after the namespace.
 The behaviour is similar to [`@module`][jsdoc-module] tag.

 ## Notes